 Heart Attack

-A heart attack is a medical emergency that takes place when a blood clot blocks blood flow to the heart.
-Without blood, tissue loses oxygen and dies.
+A heart attack is a medical emergency that takes place when blood flow to the heart is blocked.
+Without blood, the tissue loses oxygen and dies.

 Heart attacks are more common than cardiac arrests, but less likely to be fatal.
 In the U.S. alone, a person suffers a heart attack every 40 seconds.
 About 68% are first-time heart attacks, and 32% are recurrent.